5 Ways Predictive Analytics Improves Employee Retention

 • Engagement survey responses

-They group employees with similar traits and needs, letting HR create targeted plans for each group.
+They group employees with similar traits and needs, letting HR create targeted strategies and long-term retention initiatives.

 Take Zillow, for example.
 After a big merger, they set up a listening program to understand what mattered most to their staff.
 The top concern?
 Career growth.

-Zillow gave managers a playbook to better support employee development.
+Zillow gave managers a playbook to better support employee expectations around development.
 The result?
 Higher scores for career opportunities and improved retention.

 But it's not just about climbing the ladder.
-Predictive models can spot other retention risks too:
+Predictive models can spot other retention analytics insights too:

 Employee Group Potential Risk Tailored Strategy